rippedpiracy/docs/Utilities/Misc.md

 [**Media Reaper**](https://sasrip.sas41.com/Home/MediaReaper) - Easily download videos and audio files from any site that youtube-dl supports, found [here](https://ytdl-org.github.io/youtube-dl/supportedsites.html).

 [**ViolentMonkey**](https://violentmonkey.github.io) | [**Tampermonkey**](https://www.tampermonkey.net) - Browser UserScript Managers, used for loading in Userscripts that work similar to Browser Extensions.
-*<small>We do not recommend using [GreaseMonkey](https://www.greasespot.net) as there is evidence it has tracked it's users, it's compatibility isn't great, and it's not very actively maintained.</small>*
+*<small>We do not recommend using [GreaseMonkey](https://www.greasespot.net) as there is evidence that it has tracked its users, its compatibility isn't great, and it's not very actively maintained.</small>*
 [**Stylus**](https://add0n.com/stylus.html) - Browser UserStyles Manager, used for loading CSS files for customising the appearance of webpages.

 [**SponsorBlock**](https://sponsor.ajay.app/) - Skip YouTube Sponsorships & Shoutouts.